 Chronic Medical Conditions

-Some LTD policies have a maximum payout for chronic illness like arthritis, back pain, and carpal tunnel syndrome.
+Some LTD policies have a maximum payout for chronic illnesses like arthritis, back pain, and carpal tunnel syndrome.
 Conditions associated with lifestyle choices like alcoholism, COPD from tobacco use, or other diseases related to drugs or alcohol use could result in termination of benefits after 24 months or less.
 Check your policy for possible limitations based on these types of conditions.

 Not Continuing Your Treatment Plan